Ahn Doo-hee

+Early life

+Ahn Doo-hee was born on 24 March 1917 in Ryūsen-gun, Heianhoku Province, Korea, Empire of Japan.

+Assassination of Kim Ku

+On 26 June 1949, Ahn shot Kim Ku four times, killing him.

-Kim was at home, reading poetry, when Ahn, a lieutenant in the South Korean Army, burst in and shot him four times.
-For the assassination, Ahn was convicted and sentenced to a term of life in prison; however, shortly thereafter, his sentence was commuted to a term of 15 years by then newly elected Korean president Syngman Rhee.
+Ahn was subsequently convicted and sentenced to life in prison.
+However, shortly afterwards his sentence was commuted to a term of 15 years by then newly elected South Korean president Syngman Rhee.
 At his trial, Ahn maintained that he was solely responsible for the assassination.

 At the outset of the Korean War in 1950, Ahn was released from prison, having served only one year of his 15-year sentence.
 Upon his release, Ahn was re-instated as a military officer.
 After serving under Rhee during the Korean War, Ahn was discharged in 1953, having attained the rank of colonel.
 After Syngman Rhee fled Korea in response to the April Revolution of 1960, Ahn went into hiding, living under an assumed name.

+Confession

-On 13 April 1992, a confession by Ahn was published by Korean newspaper Dongah Ilbo.
-In the confession, Ahn claimed that the assassination of Kim had been ordered by Kim Chang-ryong, who served as the head of national security under the Rhee administration.
+On 13 April 1992, the Korean newspaper Dong-a Ilbo published Ahn's confession.
+Ahn claimed that the assassination of Kim had been ordered by Kim Chang-ryong, who served as the head of national security under the Rhee administration.